PlantTraitNet: An Uncertainty-Aware Multimodal Framework for Global-Scale Plant Trait Inference from Citizen Science Data: Introduction

 \item We present \textbf{PlantTraitNet}, the first uncertainty-aware, multimodal, multi-task deep learning model for global-scale prediction of four key plant traits: height (H), leaf area (LA), specific leaf area (SLA), and leaf nitrogen content (LN).

-\item We apply \textbf{PlantTraitNet} on more than 300K independent samples of citizen science photos and spatailly aggreagate the predictions to global trait maps.
+\item We apply \textbf{PlantTraitNet} on more than 300K independent samples of citizen science photos and spatially aggregate the predictions to global trait maps.
 A benchmark against globally distributed vegetation survey data (\textit{sPlotOpen}) revealed that these \textbf{PlantTraitNet}-derived traits maps consistently outperform previous global trait products.

 \end{itemize}